cpsiadmin | Jul 16 2016

 Step 4: Refining the Selection

-The selection looks pretty nice as such, but it still feels a little artificial – like a cardboard cutout.
+The selection looks pretty nice as such, but it still feels a little artificial – like a cardboard clipping path.
 We want it to look more characteristic, so we will select the ‘Refine Edge’ tool.

 You can access this tool either by clicking the ‘Refine Edge’ button in the Quick Selection top menu.